 My mother is still in Mariupol.
 There is still no heating there, and it’s already November.
 There is no gas either, but the new government has installed windows, the cheapest ones.
 The city is in ruin.
 She calls us and cries, “I will never see you again.”

-They give out rations, you have to stand in line for free bread.
+They give out rations; you have to stand in line for free bread.
 Prices have risen a lot.
-One acquaintance got a job as an expeditor, and when he looks at the invoices, he sees that the prices rise every week.
-There are shortages of fuel, and water is also a problem.
-But it’s true that my mother now receives two pensions: Ukrainian and Russian.
+One acquaintance got a job as a freight forwarder, and when he looks at the invoices, he sees that the prices rise every week.
+There are shortages of fuel, and water is also It’s true that Mom now receives two pensions: Ukrainian and Russian.
+Until October, she cooked on an openfire, but recently my brother bought a propane cylinder.
+The neighbors still cook on the street, I don’t know how they will spend the winter.

 I still wake up at night in terror

 Everyone with whom we were hiding in the basement scattered.
-My best friend went to Israel with her parents, and another friend in Kyiv with her family — they spend half a day every day without electricity.
+My best friend went to Israel with her parents, and another friend in Kyiv with her family—they spend half a day every day without electricity.
 One family first moved to Budapest, then to Slovakia.
 Other friends left for Germany, Austria, and Switzerland.